-Accommodation Administration Guidelines Paper-Based Edition (Alternate Representation - Paper Test) Student's accommodations will list "Paper."
+Accommodation Administration Guidelines Paper-Based Edition (Alternate Representation - Paper Test) Before Testing: Student's accommodations will list "Alternate Representation Paper Test" in Pearson Access.
 Materials: Paper-Based Edition of the assessment Test Administrator Training: Test Administrators must review the following appendix for accessibility features and accommodations in a paper-based environment: Appendix A: Accessibility Features and Accommodations for Students Taking the Paper-Based CCRS Summative Assessments.
-During Testing: For schools administering the computer-based assessments, a paper-based assessment is available for students who (1) are unable to take a computer-based assessment due to a disability; (2) recently entered the school and has very little or no prior experience or familiarity with technology; (3) attend a school providing paper-based assessments as the primary mode; or (4) are unable to access an online assessment due to religion or beliefs.
-Closed Captioning of Multimedia on the ELA/ Literacy Assessments 13 Student's accommodations will list "Closed Captions."
+During Testing: For schools administering the computer-based assessments, a paper-based assessment is available for students who (1) are unable to take a computer-based assessment due to a disability; (2) recently entered the school and has very little or no prior experience or familiarity with technology; (3) attend a school providing paper-based assessments as the primary mode; or (4 are unable to access an online assessment due to religion or beliefs.
+Closed Captioning of Multimedia on the ELA/ Literacy Assessments 13 Before Testing: Student's accommodations will list "Closed Captions" in Pearson Access.
 During Testing: A student who is deaf or hearing impaired views captioned text embedded in multimedia (i.e., video) segments of the ELA/literacy summative assessments.
 Captioning can be turned on/off within the video player as needed.
 Transcripts will also be available in an additional tab within the test form.
 See the Closed Captioning tutorial available here: Refer to the BIE portal.
-Human Reader/ Human Signer for Mathematics Student's accommodations will list "Human Reader" or "Human Signer."
-Materials: Read Aloud Kits, which include one copy of the student test booklet and answer document and an extra test booklet for Test Administrators (Human Reader/Signer).
-Providing this accommodation must review:
+Human Reader/ Human Signer for Mathematics Student's accommodations will list "Human Reader" or "Human Signer" in Pearson Access Materials: Read Aloud Kits, which include one copy of the student test booklet and answer document and an extra test booklet for Test Administrators (Human Reader/Signer).
+Providing this accommodation must review: Read Aloud Kits at least two school days prior to paper-based testing, with kits provided to schools for this purpose.
+Review of Read Aloud Kits must occur in a SECURE ENVIRONMENT.
+Appendix K: Human Signer Guidelines (signers only).
+Appendix L: CCRS Summative Assessments for Students with Visual Impairments, Including Blindness.
+Refer to the Text-to-Speech Tutorial on the BIE portal for training on functionality.
+Note: Check BIE policy in Appendix C of the Test Coordinator Manual to see if there are additional requirements for the use of these accommodations.